KonradSzafer/path-planning-u-net/README.md

 ### **Path generation**

 To determine optimal path between two points, we have written C++ program using the Open Motion Planing library and the RRT* algorithm.
-After the map is generated we modified it with .ipynb script to make the path thicker and add gradient to it.
+After the map is generated we modified it with line_improvement.ipynb script to make the path thicker and add gradient to it.

 <p align="center">
     <img src="images/example_path.png" width="180">